typelevel/cats/docs/src/main/tut/typeclasses.md

-The typeclass pattern is a technique borrowed from haskell.
-You can think of it as an "interface" in the java sense, but universally quantified over some type.
-In scala they are encoded as a trait that has one type variable, such as:
+The typeclass pattern is a ubiquitous pattern in Scala, its function is to provide a behavior for some type.
+You think of it as an "interface" in the Java sense.
+Here's an example.

 ```tut
 /**